 In Unity Temple – as in many of his designs - Wright attempted to blur the line between nature and building, and more broadly, between the inside and the outside world.
 The monotone exterior, with its flat roof and overhanging eaves, is meant to blend in to its surroundings.

 Meticulous details accurately convey the temple’s compact but imposing volumes, from the flat roof and overhanging eaves that cloister the building to the extensive skylights that flood its interior with gentle light.
-Like the actual building, our model's structure is made from a single material, American Cherry.
+Our model uses American Cherry to highlight the design details of this unique building.
 The kit’s precise adherence to the architect’s design ensures your completed model is as stunningly beautiful and iconic as the original.

 There are three options when choosing this or any of our other finely detailed models.
 You can purchase the kit and build it yourself, taking pride in your workmanship.
 Or, you may wish to purchase the kit and the Acrylic Display Case, so your build-yourself model will always remain in pristine condition.
 Finally, you can purchase a professionally built (Finished) kit.
 Professionally built models are signed by the artist and include a display case.